Ghana votes as candidates pitch route out of economic crisis | One America News Network

-FILE PHOTO: A supporter of Ghana's President Nana Akufo-Addo attends the final electoral campaign ahead of the presidential and parliamentary elections, in Accra, Ghana December 5, 2020.
-REUTERS/Francis Kokoroko/File Photo
+A staff member works during Ghana's presidential and parliamentary elections in Kyebi, Ghana December 7, 2020.
+REUTERS/Francis Kokoroko

 December 7, 2020